itsmk42/m42k3d.shop/APPLY_SEO_SETTINGS_MIGRATION.md

 ALTER TABLE seo_settings ENABLE ROW LEVEL SECURITY;

 -- RLS Policies
-CREATE POLICY IF NOT EXISTS "SEO settings are viewable by everyone" ON seo_settings FOR SELECT
+CREATE POLICY "SEO settings are viewable by everyone" ON seo_settings FOR SELECT
   USING (true);

-CREATE POLICY IF NOT EXISTS "SEO settings are insertable by authenticated users" ON seo_settings FOR INSERT
+CREATE POLICY "SEO settings are insertable by authenticated users" ON seo_settings FOR INSERT
   WITH CHECK (auth.role() = 'authenticated');

-CREATE POLICY IF NOT EXISTS "SEO settings are updatable by authenticated users" ON seo_settings FOR UPDATE
+CREATE POLICY "SEO settings are updatable by authenticated users" ON seo_settings FOR UPDATE
   USING (auth.role() = 'authenticated');

-CREATE POLICY IF NOT EXISTS "SEO settings are deletable by authenticated users" ON seo_settings FOR DELETE
+CREATE POLICY "SEO settings are deletable by authenticated users" ON seo_settings FOR DELETE
   USING (auth.role() = 'authenticated');
 ```